 Still, some motorcycles make more of a splash than others.
-There are countless combinations of weapons-grade speed, sex, beauty, design and freedom found between two tires.
-But these fifty-one, specifically, are the icons hand-picked by Gear Patrol as our favorite bikes of all time.
+There are countless combinations of weapons-grade speed, sex, beauty, design and freedom found between two tires, both new examples on sale today and ones since consigned to history.
+But these 51, specifically, are the icons hand-picked by Gear Patrol as our favorite bikes ever made — the most memorable, most iconic motorcycles of all time

 Basic and Better for It